Understanding the interplay of entanglement and nonlocality: motivating and developing a new branch of entanglement theory: Genuine multipartite entanglement

-We have presented this anomaly and its resolution because it sheds light on how one ought to define notions of genuine multipartite entanglement and nonlocality, specifically, what it means for these to be ``genuinely 3-way''.
+This anomaly and its resolution shed light on how one ought to define notions of genuine multipartite entanglement and nonlocality, and specifically what it means for these to be {\em genuine 3-way}.

 We begin by presenting a slightly different perspective on the anomaly.
-Consider the conventional definition of ``genuinely 3-way entanglement''~\cite{kProducibleEntanglement,EntanglementManyBody}.
-Recalling that a tripartite state is termed {\em biseparable} if there is a partitioning of the parties into two groups such that the state is separable relative to this bipartition, the definition can be simply stated as follows: {\em A tripartite state is genuinely 3-way entangled if and only if it is not a mixture of biseparable states.}
+Consider the conventional definition of {\em genuine 3-way entanglement}~\cite{kProducibleEntanglement,EntanglementManyBody}.
+Recalling that a tripartite state is termed {\em biseparable} if there is a partitioning of the parties into two groups such that the state is separable relative to this bipartition, the standard definition can be simply stated as follows: \begin{defn}[standard] A tripartite state is {\em genuine 3-way entangled} if and only if it is not a mixture of biseparable states. \end{defn}

-Now note that $\ket{\psi_{\rm 2Bell}}$ counts as genuinely 3-way entangled by this definition.
+Now note that $\ket{\psi_{\rm 2Bell}}$ counts as genuine 3-way entangled by this definition.
 This is somewhat counterintuitive a priori, given that $\ket{\psi_{\rm 2Bell}}$ is composed of states that contain only {\em bipartite} entanglement.
 One can glean some insight into what led to the adoption of the conventional definition, in spite of its counterintutive features, from the fact that $\ket{\psi_{\rm 2Bell}}$ is above $\ket{\psi_{\rm GHZ}}$ in the LOCC order (Eq.~\eqref{convBellpairtoGHZ}).
-Because it is generally agreed that the definition of genuinely 3-way entanglement should be such that $\ket{\psi_{\rm GHZ}}$ counts as genuinely 3-way entangled, it follows that because $\ket{\psi_{\rm 2Bell}}$ is above $\ket{\psi_{\rm GHZ}}$ in the order, it too must qualify as having such entanglement.
+Because it is generally agreed that any reasonable definition of genuine 3-way entanglement should be such that $\ket{\psi_{\rm GHZ}}$ counts as genuine 3-way entangled, it follows that because $\ket{\psi_{\rm 2Bell}}$ is above $\ket{\psi_{\rm GHZ}}$ in the order, it too must qualify as having such entanglement.